zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

 Extension developers can quickly grow a business by networking with a large pool of Azure portal customers when they develop extensions for Azure portal.

-<a name="overview"></a>
-## Overview

-Extensions are developed by teams that integrate user interfaces into the Azure Portal.

 <a name="onboarding-a-service"></a>
 ## Onboarding a service